KaLM-Embedding/LMEB/README.md

   </a>
 </p>

+## Why LMEB?

+LMEB fills a crucial gap in current embedding benchmarks, offering a standardized and reproducible evaluation that focuses on **long-term memory retrieval**.
+By utilizing both AI-generated and human-annotated datasets, LMEB provides a **rigorous testbed** for embedding models' ability to handle **long-horizon memory retrieval**.

+By evaluating the memory retrieval capabilities of embedding models, **a crucial ability for memory-augmented systems like OpenClaw🦞**, LMEB helps OpenClaw 🦞 identify the most suitable embedding models, **enhancing its ability to adapt, remember, and make personalized, user-aware decisions.**

 ## Introduction

 Welcome to the **Long-horizon Memory Embedding Benchmark (LMEB)**!
 Unlike existing text embedding benchmarks that narrowly focus on passage retrieval, LLMEB is designed to evaluate embedding models' ability to handle **complex, long-horizon memory retrieval tasks**, focusing on fragmented, context-dependent, and temporally distant information.
 LMEB spans **22 diverse datasets** and **193 retrieval tasks**, across **4 memory types**: